Residential Recyling FAQ

 Accepted items include: computers, monitors, printers, keyboards, fax machines, laptops, radios, stereos, modems, TVs, VCR/DVDs, microwaves, cell phones, pagers, hand held games, GPS units, ect. please check with the office if you have a questionable item.

 **We cannot accept counter top appliances, answering machines, large appliances,vacuums, dehumidifiers, air conditioners for electronic recycling.
 They can however be brought to our yard for regular recycling.
 A small fee may apply.

 Electronics can also be recycled by taking them to the Broome County Landfill http://www.gobroomecounty.com/solidwaste/hazwaste).
 Both Broome and Tioga county residents can utilize the facility.
 In Tioga County, Southern Tier Recycling also takes in electronics for recycling.
 You can call them at (607) 687-6710 for their hours of operation and any fees involved with the electronics disposal.

 8) What is Single Stream recycling and what does it mean to me?
 The term Single Stream refers to the fact that all the recyclable materials come from the same source unsorted.
 One undiferentiated stream of materials.
 What this translates to for the consumer is that all recycling is taken at the curb with no presorting by the customer.
 All recyclables are taken mixed together in one container by a "garbage" style truck.
-This truck goes to our facility in Apalachin for processing.
+This truck goes to our brand new facility in Apalachin for processing.
 The facility uses a combination of human and mechanized sorting to recover the maximum amount of recyclable materials from the waste stream.
 This means only a fraction of the material ends up as trash and a huge amount of previously unrecoverable material can now be recycled.
 This means less landfill space is taken up and less natural resources are wasted which makes for a greener community.
 Not having to sort the recycling for pick up saves time too for both the customer and the recycleable workers.
 All of our our residential recycling pickups are now Single Stream/ no sort pickups.